-From such a scrappy, thrown-together start, it was ironic that eventually, the Undermain would pay to have the original Frank Lloyd Wright-designed seats at the Kalita Humphreys Theater refurbished and restored.
+From such a scrappy, thrown-together start, it was ironic that eventually, the Undermain would pay to have the Kalita Humphreys Theater’s original Frank Lloyd Wright-designed seats refurbished and restored.
 They’d been removed in 1983 because of renovations.
 The Wright seats were proudly installed in the Deep Ellum basement in 2010.
 It was a sign: Thanks in great part to Owens, the Undermain had come to embody some of the best of North Texas theater history.

 How that happened took a unique, fleeting confluence that may never happen again in this area: the right real estate economy (bad), the right people (hungry, talented), the right timing (the ’80s), the right neighborhood (gritty, post-industrial, unattractive), the right performance space (raw, cheap, dark), the right kind of theater on stage (adventuresome) – and the right artistic leadership.